monojack/blips/README.md

 If you've used Redux before you can think of execution methods as dispatchers.
 All executors may receive three arguments:

-* `operation`: can be in the form of documents or documentASTs
+* `operation`: can be in the form of source or documentAST
+* `options`: object containing:
-* `variables`: object containing the values for field arguments
+  * `variables`: the operation variables
-* `context`: object containing any additional data that you might want to pass to the resolvers, like the currently logged in user, tokens etc. (This will extend the default context)
+  * `context`: object containing any additional data that you want to pass to the resolvers, like the currently logged in user, tokens etc. (This will extend the default context)

-All executors return promises that eventually resolve/reject with an object containing a `data` prop which holds the requested data.
+All executors return promises that eventually resolve with an object containing a `data` prop which holds the requested data.
 If, for some reason, the operation was not successful, the `data` prop will hold an `error` object instead of the requested field.

 Managing your state in an asynchronous way might seem scary but unless you're actually fetching data from a web service, hitting an API or performing database